-The force of the oddity can be illustrated by comparing our case to a more familiar "new evil demon" case, inspired by the initial discussion in Keith Lehrer and Stewart Cohen's (1983).
+The force of the oddity can be illustrated by comparing our case to a more familiar "new evil demon" case, inspired by the initial discussion in Stewart Cohen and Keith Lehrer's (1983).
 This case compares two agents who are "perspectival" duplicates: they have identical beliefs, apparent memories, and confront identical perceptual appearances.
 The difference between these agents is that the perceptual appearances which in the one agent arise from reliable sense perception are in the other the result of demonic illusion.
 There is strong intuitive pull to think that agents like these are also intuitively justificational duplicates, and that this constitutes a serious problem for reliabilist accounts of justification.
 While the case is powerful, justification "externalists" can potentially bite the bullet here, in part by appealing to their central arguments that causal or modal connection to the world are justification-conferring.
-Our case is more dialectically powerful than the new evil demon case, because it holds parallel all of the features - both "internal" and "external" - that contemporary epistemologists typically find relevant to epistemic justification.
+Our case is intended to be more dialectically powerful, by holding parallel all of the features - both "internal" and "external" - that contemporary epistemologists typically find relevant to epistemic justification.
 Indeed, the case is intended to isolate only the distinctive alleged source of epistemic justification entailed by Enoch's account.

 However, this is exactly what makes Enoch's account so implausible.
-Sally is supposed to have justification for believing that there are ethical facts that Sparky lacks.
-But the only difference between Sparky and Sally is that Sally engages in a valuable activity that Sparky cannot engage in, and that activity would not be valuable if there were no ethical facts.
+Sally is supposed to have more justification for believing that there are ethical facts than Sparky.
+But the only difference between Sparky and Sally is that Sally engages in a valuable activity that Sparky does not, and that activity would not be valuable if there were no ethical facts.
 It is very hard to see how this difference could make Sally more justified than Sparky.
 Thus, we claim, the case of Sparky and Sally is a counter-example to Enoch's theory.